What is a non-economic loss benefit?

 If non-economic loss benefits are at or under the threshold, we automatically pay them as a lump sum.
 If non-economic loss benefits are over the threshold, we automatically pay them as a lump sum after 30 days unless you choose to have the benefit paid monthly.
 If you are eligible to choose a monthly non-economic loss benefit payable for life, you have 30 days from the date of the decision letter to decide the method of payment.
 Once the method of payment is decided, it can’t be changed.

 What if my condition gets worse?

-We can review your NEL benefit provided your work-related impairment has significantly and permanently worsened, and 12 months have passed since your last NEL decision.
-This review is called a NEL Redetermination.
-To request a NEL Redetermination, you must contact your Case Manager who will provide you with additional information about the NEL Redetermination process.
+We can review your non-economic loss benefit if your work-related impairment has significantly and permanently worsened, and if 12 months have passed since your last non-economic loss decision.
+This review is called a non-economic loss redetermination.
+To request a non-economic loss redetermination, contact your Case Manager and they will provide you with more information about the process.